 In more rural areas a nice porcelain commode is mainly there to please the eye, as the internal flush mechanism does not work.
 Instead, every toilet is equipped with a bucket of water and a saucepan, with which you are expected to flush down the “fruits of your labor.”
 All this said, the hose with a sprinkler will be present in even the shittiest and dirtiest of toilets in backwater villages.

-All available systems are quite unusual, and I generally came to the conclusion, that my personal preferences lean towards a localized shower that does not spray the surrounding area, and a toilet able to accommodate toilet paper, no matter how barbarian it might seem to the Asian population.
+All available systems are quite unusual, and I generally came to the conclusion, that my personal preferences lean towards a localized shower that does not spray the surrounding area, and a toilet able to accommodate toilet paper, no matter how barbarian it might seem in South-East Asia.
 One more proof of the common banality that to each its own…